 Popcorn (aka Crack the Egg)

-This is a hilariously fun game!
-So the deal is that everyone is able to bounce but the trick is that they can only bounce their bum once and their feet once.
+This is a classic trampoline game.
+So the deal is that everyone is able to bounce, but the trick is that they can only bounce their bum once and their feet once.

 If they do more than once, as in they go up and down and up and down, well then they’re out.
 It’s best played with multiple kids, but you can play Bum Wars with a minimum of two kids.

 This game is similar to, but also the opposite, of bum bounce.
 Players take turns bouncing with their feet and their ‘seats’.

 But unlike in Bum Bounce, players must perform a second seat drop and swing those hips for a half twist before landing on their bum for another drop.

 The person who can keep turning and bouncing the longest is the winner.
 You can even add in some other tricks, like the one-legged bounce or the knee drop, to make it even more exciting.

 Please note: This is a game for experienced trampoline jumpers.
 I don’t recommend it for anyone who hasn’t mastered basic jumps and stunts.